peterkhayes/inlineAB/README.md

     </html>

 ##### Using Bower
-InlineAB.js is also avaliable on Bower!
+InlineAB.js is also available on Bower!
 Just type the code below to include into the console!

     bower install --save inlineab

 ###### Note:
-Be sure to inclue inlineab.js as one of your first scripts to ensure the fastest switching between test elements.
+Be sure to include inlineab.js as one of your first scripts to ensure the fastest switching between test elements.
 It is recommended Angular.js users include this script tag before their angular.js script.
 [Read More.](#angularSupport)

 ### 3. Write Some Tests <a name="writeTests"></a>